-We work together to protect our world's aquatic systems through high caliber teaching, research, and partnerships.
+We work together to protect our world's aquatic systems through high caliber teaching, research, service, and partnerships.

-At the heart of our work, we examine human-induced effects on ecosystems, such as habitat change and restoration, climate change and effects of invasive species.
+Central to our work is the study of human-induced impacts on ecosystems, such as habitat change and restoration, climate change, and effects of invasive species.

 We offer a vibrant and collaborative learning environment and excel in providing a multifaceted education that ranges from genetics and physiology to natural resource management and fisheries economics.

 Our School is frequently ranked first in our discipline, attracting students from across the United States and the world.
 Our proximity to pristine marine and freshwater systems and their biodiversity provides students with abundant opportunities to explore and learn in the field, in the lab, and in the classroom.

 Our mission at SAFS is to excel in providing multidisciplinary and experiential learning for undergraduate and graduate students interested in aquatic environments, to conduct groundbreaking research on topics pertinent to understanding and managing these environments, and to communicate our findings to regional, national, and international audiences.